• Europes biggest bike selection

 To have an optimal riding experience on the bicycle, the saddle and saddle height must be properly adjusted.
 We show you how it’s done.

-First things first, if your mountain bike has a dropper post, make sure that you are setting your seat height while the dropper post is all the way up.
-This is how you will be riding most of the time, so making sure that the height is set correctly here is the most important.
+First things first, if your mountain bike has a dropper post, make sure that you set your seat height while the dropper post is all the way up.
+This is how you will be riding most of the time, so making sure that the height is set correctly here is the most important thing.

-To set your saddle height, you will need a trainer or a way to keep your bike upright (leaning against a wall will do) and an Allen key.
-Get on your bike, put your heel – not the middle of your foot – on the pedal and pedal backwards until one foot is at the bottom of your pedal stroke.
+You will need a trainer or a way to keep your bike upright (leaning against a wall will do) and an Allen key to set your saddle height.
+Get on your bike, put your heel – not the middle of your foot – on the pedal, and pedal backward until one foot is at the bottom of your pedal stroke.
 You are looking for your knee to be almost locked out when your heel is on the pedal at its lowest point.
 When you resume pedaling normally, this should translate to approximately a 30-degree bend in your knee at the base of your pedal stroke.

 Get the buycycle App now!